Anil1111/Academic-Projects-Tutorials/ANGULAR/notes-angular.md

 ```

 #### Steps to make a Reactive Form - Example

+> Reuires the `ReactiveFormsModule` to be imported in your module file.

 1. Add the desired HTML for Form
 2. Create the FormGroup element with `projectStatusForm: FormGroup;` in TS